 Alkalinity is the water’s capacity to resist changes in pH that would make the water more acidic.
 This capacity is commonly known as “buffering capacity.”
-For example, if you add the same weak acid solution to two vials of water – both with a pH of 7, but one with no buffering power (e.g. zero alkalinity) and the other with buffering power (e.g. an alkalinity of 50 mg/l) – the pH of the zero alkalinity water will immediately drop while the pH of the buffered water will change very little or not at all.
+For example, if you add the same weak acid solution to two vials of water – both with a pH of 7, but one with no buffering power (e.g. zero alkalinity) and the other with buffering power (e.g. an alkalinity of 450 mg/l) – the pH of the zero alkalinity water will immediately drop while the pH of the buffered water will barely change at all.

-Alkalinity of natural water is determined by the soil and bedrock through which it passes.
-The main sources for natural alkalinity are rocks which contain carbonate, bicarbonate, and hydroxide compounds.
+The alkalinity of natural water is determined by the composition of soil and bedrock through which it passes.
+The main sources for natural alkalinity are rocks, which contain carbonate, bicarbonate, and hydroxide compounds.
 Borates, silicates, and phosphates also may contribute to alkalinity.
-Limestone is rich in carbonates, so waters flowing through limestone regions or bedrock containing carbonates generally have high alkalinity – hence good buffering capacity.
-Conversely, areas rich in granites and some conglomerates and sandstones may have low alkalinity and therefore poor buffering capacity.
+Limestone is rich in carbonates, so waters flowing through limestone regions or bedrock-containing carbonates generally have high alkalinity – hence good buffering capacity.
+Conversely, surface water (e.g., streams, ponds, lakes) and underground zones rich in granites and some conglomerates and sandstones may have low alkalinity and therefore poor buffering capacity.

-The pH level of drinking water is a measure of how acidic or basic it is – pH is related to the hydrogen ions in water and stands for “potential of hydrogen.”
+pH is related to the hydrogen ions in water and stands for “potential of hydrogen.”
 Alkalinity is a measure of the capacity of water to neutralize acids.
 It measures the presence of carbon dioxide, bicarbonate, carbonate, and hydroxide ions that are naturally present in water.
 At normal drinking water pH levels, bicarbonate, and carbonate are the main contributors to alkalinity.
-As we can see in the below graph the higher the CO2 the more alkaline the water at a given pH.
+As we can see in the graph below. the higher the CO2 the more alkaline the water at a given pH.